julianvasa/ionic6-wordpress-react-app/README.md

 (you might want to enable toggle device toolbar in the Developer Tools of the browser to see how it looks in a smartphone)

+Please support this project by simply putting a Github star ⭐ Share this library with friends on Twitter and everywhere else you can. 🙏

 Some screenshots :)

 ![home](home.png) ![categories](categories.png)